MC906502 - Microsoft Outlook: Automatically display automapped calendars

 Published Oct 7, 2024

 Users will soon automatically see their automapped calendars when switching from classic Outlook to new Outlook for Windows.
-The rollout starts in early May 2025 for Targeted Release and early June 2025 for General Availability.
-No admin action is required, but user notification and documentation updates are recommended.
+The rollout begins in late August 2025 for Targeted Release and early September 2025 for General Availability.
+No admin action is required, but users should be notified.
+More details are available in the Microsoft 365 Roadmap ID 415168.

-Updated March 19, 2025: We have updated the rollout timeline below.
+Updated June 24, 2025: We have updated the content.
 Thank you for your patience.

 Coming soon: Users will be able to automatically see their automapped calendars when toggling from classic Microsoft Outlook to new Outlook for Windows.
 This message applies to classic Outlook for Windows desktop and new Outlook for Windows desktop.